ColDog/socketify/Readme.md

 An easy way to integrate React JS and Node with Websockets.
 Provides a protocol for calling functions on the server back end from the client.
 It tries to be like Meteor minus all of the magic.

+## Instructions
+Clone the repository and run NPM install in both the client and the server folders.
+Then run node `simple_server.js` in the client folder, as well as `gulp`.
+Run `nodemon server.coffee` in the server folder.
+Nothing has been extracted out into a package so feel free to change things for your particular use case and send a pull request.

 #### POST Requests through Websockets
 When you set up a controller with the following code on the client: